 Annette provides a safe, non-judgemental, and completely confidential environment for her clients to explore their concerns.
 Clients tell Annette that she is a great listener, an experienced guide, and shows how much she cares.

 Some of the issues addressed in personal counselling include:

 - work-related stress including conflict management, bullying, work-life balance

 - trauma and PTSD

 Counselling, whether it’s personal or psychological, involves sitting with an impartial, non-biased person like Annette to openly discuss issues or problems that you might be experiencing as a result of current challenges or historical problems.

-Counselling always involves growth and change, and can be hard work and sometimes even painful.
-It can simply be making the unbearable more bearable.
+Growth and change are always involved in counselling; it can be hard work and sometimes even painful.
+Counselling can simply be about making the unbearable more bearable.
 It can also be about finding peace and even joy at the end of a long journey.

 Benefits of Psychotherapy Personal Counselling

 Embarking on a journey of self-discovery has many benefits including:

 - forgiveness of self and others